aaronhktan/florithmetic/README.md

 #Florithmetic
-A small math game by Aaron Tan
+A small math game by Aaron Tan.

 ## Description
 A band of small insects need your help in math to get back to their insect homes!
 Play along to charming music, characters, and animation; at the same time, improve basic math skills.
 Perfect for young children.